eclipse-che/che-dashboard/CONTRIBUTING.md

 For VS Code, execute tasks defined in the devfile with these steps:

 1. Open the command palette (Ctrl/Cmd + Shift + P).
-2. Execute the `Tasks: Run Tasks` command.
+2. Execute the `Tasks: Run Task` command.
 3. Select the `[UD] install dependencies` task to install project dependencies.
 4. Follow steps 1 and 2 again, select the `[UD] build` task to build the project.